Author has written 11 stories for Kim Possible, Gravity's Rainbow, Twin Peaks, Karin, and Doctor Who.

-I am a forty-year-old once-and-future grad student with an incredible and tolerant wife and four adorable, if often punk-ish, kids (three girls and one baby boy).
-We all enjoy watching the Kim Possible show and/or playing the PS2 "What's the Switch" video game (although we can't speak for the newest member of the family just yet) despite the fact that we haven’t had television for over a decade.
+I am a fifty-year-old bald man with an incredible and tolerant wife and four adorable, if often punk-ish, kids (three girls and one boy).
+We all enjoy watching the Kim Possible show and/or playing the PS2 "What's the Switch" video game despite the fact that we haven’t had television prior to the millennium.

 So why do I like the show?

-The characters are charming and compelling, the dialog’s quirky, and the plots are sufficiently hilarious.
+The characters are charming and compelling, the dialogue’s quirky, and the plots are sufficiently hilarious.

 "Cursed Rollerblades, Monsters, and a Skinned Knee"